Understanding Dairy Intolerance in the UK: A Comprehensive Guide

 How do I prepare for a dairy intolerance test?

-Preparation for a dairy intolerance test typically entails avoiding dairy products for 48 hours prior to ensure accurate testing results.
+Preparation for a dairy intolerance test typically entails avoiding dairy products for 48 hours prior to testing to ensure accurate results.

 Can I consume dairy if I have a mild intolerance?